 Randy Gray is a CPA Partner in a local firm.
 He has served as a Rotarian for 20 years, and is current treasurer of New Bern Breakfast Rotary Club.
 Randy’s Rotary achievements include: past President of New Bern Breakfast Rotary Club, sustaining Member of Rotary Foundation and three time Paul Harris Fellow.
 He has also served two years on the District Finance Committee and two years as District Conference Treasurer/Registrar.

-Deedra Durocher is the immediate Past-President of New Bern Breakfast Rotary Club and will also be serving as the Membership chairperson.
+Deedra Durocher served as President of New Bern Breakfast Rotary Club from 2016 to 2017 and will now coordinate Rotary Foundation giving for the Club.
 She first joined Rotary as a member of the Wakefield Rotary Club in South Kingstown, Rhode Island in 1989, inducted into the club within the first year Rotary International permitted women to join as full members.
 During her years with Wakefield Rotary, she received her first Paul Harris Fellow recognition, was named Rotarian of the Year for 1995-96, served as Rotary Foundation Chair for five years, and chaired the Rotary’s Narragansett Fine Arts Festival for 24 years to raise funds for the club’s scholarship program.
 After moving to New Bern in December 2014, she joined New Bern Breakfast Rotary Club.
 She was presented an award for Most Outstanding New Member in June 2015 and served as the Club’s Rotary Foundation Chair for 2015-16.
 She has been both volunteer and staff at non-profits for much of her professional life and owned a camera store and portrait studio with her husband for 29 years.
 Deedra is currently employed as Volunteer & Resource Coordinator with Habitat for Humanity of Craven County.
 She is committed to the principles and goals of Rotary, making the 4-Way Test the basis of her daily personal and professional life.